RicardoQuiroga/scamazon/README.md

 OUTLINE:

+(I seperated the login categories between customers/employees. can be changed if we want)

 -Asks a user for their username and password.
 Along with an option to create a new user
 	-if the user doesn't exist, inform that the user is not found -if the user exists but the password is wrong.
 Inform the user